 Sources: Realtor.com — updated May 2026

-With 87 days on market as an average, this is not a market where every home sells in a weekend.
+With 87 days on market as an average, this isn't a market where every home sells in a weekend.
 Buyers have time to evaluate, negotiate, and make informed decisions.
 Sellers need to price correctly and present well.
 The days of listing anything at any price and getting offers within hours are over in most of Polk County, and Auburndale is no exception.

 Living in Auburndale

 Living in Auburndale is about simplicity, space, and access.
-The city has a small town feel with the convenience of being close to two larger cities, Lakeland and Winter Haven.
+The city has a genuine small town feel with the convenience of being close to two larger cities, Lakeland and Winter Haven.
 Residents have access to grocery stores, restaurants, medical offices, schools, parks, and recreation without needing to drive far for daily needs.

 - Affordable single family homes with space